 “This is likely due to the fact that [search engines] are already a highly sophisticated means of measurement, and LLM companies don’t want to have to create their own E-E-A-T algorithm for determining who should be included in citations.”

-So, for now, if you earn a reputation as a go-to resource in the SERP from SEO, it is much more likely that you will be featured in LLM results.
+So, for now, if you earn a reputation as a go-to resource in the SERP from SEO, it is much more likely that you will be surfaced, cited, or referenced in AI-generated answers.

 The takeaway

-Whether you own an ecommerce store or a SaaS business, topical authority is about more than ranking higher in the SERP — it’s about becoming the go-to source for valuable, trustworthy content in your industry.
+Whether you own an ecommerce store or a SaaS business, topical authority is about more than rankings and visibility — it’s about becoming the go-to source for valuable content in your industry.

 By creating in-depth content, publishing on a regular schedule, interlinking content on relevant topics, and staying ahead of trends, websites can achieve topical authority that stands out to search engines and people alike.

-As Google’s algorithms continue to prioritize reliable expertise, learning into a content strategy that focuses on topical authority will result in higher rankings, conversions, and a strong reputation for user searches.
+As Google’s algorithms continue to prioritize reliable expertise, leaning into a content strategy that focuses on topical authority can result in higher rankings, greater visibility, more qualified traffic, and ultimately increased conversions.

 Need some help along the way?
 We’ve got you covered.